hauke96/simple-task-manager/doc/operation/server.md

 * `git clone https://github.com/hauke96/simple-task-manager.git`
     * Optional: Switch to the branch/tag/commit you want to deploy
 * `./deploy.sh`
-    * Important: This uses the production configs (`/client/src/environments/environment.prod.ts` and `/server/configs/prod.json`) so make sure they contain the right settings.
+    * Important: Per default, this uses the production configs (`/client/src/environments/environment.prod.ts` and `/server/configs/prod.json`) so make sure they contain the right values.
+    * Per default this expects an docker-compose `.env` file next to the script.
+Specifying `-e` makes the script ask you for all the needed values instead of using the env-file.
-    * This script asks for the OSM OAuth credentials and starts everything.
-It even sets up the database from scratch!
+    * If no database exists, it will set up the database from scratch!
 Amazing right? :D

 That's it.
 Now everything should run properly.